 “Lift to show, recover to grow.”
 This is one of those sayings that get thrown around a lot in gyms and fitness facilities.
 The good news is that it is great advice, the bad news is that many of those who say this have no idea how to properly do either.
 The mainstream idea of recovery is stretch, rest, and protein.
 This is a very basic form of recovery and sometimes can be counterproductive depending on one’s goals.

 Then comes the workout.
-Hopefully you took the smart route and hired a fitness professional, but that's a different conversation altogether.
+Hopefully you took the smart route and hired a Fitness Professional, but that’s a different conversation altogether.
 The main topic for recovery between sets is moving.
 Most lifters knock out their bench reps and sit on the bench looking around to see if any chicks are watching their amazing accomplishment or gaze longingly into the mirror at how awesome they are.
-In case you're wondering, this is not active recovery.
+In case you’re wondering, this is not active recovery.
 The best thing to do is simply move around.
-Walk over to the water fountain, superset some abs, or the best option is to work some mobility drills on another joint or antagonist muscle.
+Walk over to the water fountain, superset some abs, or superset some mobility drills on another joint or antagonist muscle.

 Post workout should be focused on more SMR coupled with static stretching to reduce the swelling of the muscle fibers.
 This in turn, reduces the sore stiffness of the next morning.
 Which means you can put in another killer workout sooner to increase workload and muscle hypertrophy.
 Other recovery tools such as ice baths can be used intermittently after tough workouts or competition prep.
 They also help to reduce inflammation, helping joint recovery as well as increase free testosterone.